-Check Password Strength with JavaScript and Regular Expressions (With Server-Side Examples, Too!)
+Check Password Strength with JavaScript or jQuery and Regular Expressions (With Server-Side Examples, Too!)

 I was doing some research on finding a good example of a Password Strength checker that uses JavaScript and Regular Expressions (Regex).
 In the application at my work, we do a post back to verify the password strength and it’s quite inconvenient for our users.